 The history of the New York Islanders franchise has gone every which way.
 The current owners of the Islanders are Scott Malkin and Jon Ledecky.
 These two have provided stability to a franchise that was in desperate need of it.
 Before Malkin and Ledecky, the team was owned by Charles Wang.
 Under the ownership of Wang, the Islanders were constantly in relocation rumors and their payroll was cut.
 Wang was viewed as a savior when he bought the team, as ownership was even worse before him.
 You might have heard the story of John Spano: the man who bought the Islanders with no money and got away with it for a few months in the mid-1990s.

 The proudest era in the franchise’s history in the early 1980s.
 The Islanders won four straight Stanley Cups, made the finals for five straight years, and won 19 straight playoff series which is a record that still stands today.
 That dynasty team was led by electric goal scorer Mike Bossy, stud defenseman Denis Potvin, the jack-of-all-trades Bryan Trottier and battling goaltender Billy Smith.

 The Islanders moved to Brooklyn for parts of five years, but the experiment was a disaster.
 Islanders fans never adapted to the idea of being a city team and the team ended up returning to the Nassau Coliseum to play most of their home games by 2018.
 Brooklyn’s Barclays Center not being built for hockey only added to the issues.
-The team will play at the Coliseum until their new arena is ready in late 2021.
+The team will play at their new digs, UBS Arena for the 2021-22 season.